boyter/boyter.org/content/posts/my-personal-complaints-about-golang.md

 ![Go Logo](/static/my-personal-complaints-about-golang/golang.png#center)

-For the record I have been using Go heavily for the last or so, writing command line applications, [scc](https://github.com/boyter/scc/), [lc](https://github.com/boyter/lc/) and API's.
+For the record I have been using Go heavily for the last year or so, writing command line applications, [scc](https://github.com/boyter/scc/), [lc](https://github.com/boyter/lc/) and API's.
 These include large scale API's for clients to a [syntax highlighter](https://github.com/boyter/searchcode-server-highlighter) that will be used in https://searchcode.com/ sometime soon.

 My criticisms in this are aimed exclusively at Go.
 I do however have complaints about every language I use.
 In fact the below quote is extremely applicable.